saflamini/hardhat-local-console/README.md

 However, it's much easier to tinker with new projects locally.
 This repo will help you run the console locally so that you can make this happen!

 ## Steps to Run The Console Locally
-1. Open the example-project folder in your terminal and run `npx hardhat node --hostname 0.0.0.0` (do this in a separate terminal window)
+1. Open the example-project folder in your terminal and run `npm install` then `npx hardhat node --hostname 0.0.0.0` (do this in a separate terminal window)
-2. Inside of `protocol-monorepo-subgraph`, run `yarn` at root, then `cd` into the `packages/ethereum-contracts` folder and run `yarn hardhat run dev-scripts/runDeployContractsAndToken.js --network localhost`.
-Note that when you run this script, you should see many logs in your hardhat console.
+2. Inside of the example-project folder, run `yarn hardhat run dev-scripts/runDeployContractsAndToken.js --network localhost`.
+This will deploy the framework to your local env.
+You should see logs at this point
-3. Next, cd into the packages/subgraph folder of the `protocol-monorepo-subgraph` folder and run `yarn prepare-local`.
+3. Next, cd into the `subgraph` folder run `yarn` then `yarn prepare-local`.
 Make sure you have docker available on your machine for step 4.
 4. Inside of that same folder, run `docker-compose up`.
 At this stage, you should be able to see some logs in the node terminal window web3_client, etc.
 5. finally run: `yarn build-and-deploy-local` inside of the subgraph folder, this will deploy the subgraph and if the previous step went fine then querying `{events {id }}` at your local subgraph endpoint should yield some entities
-6. Start up the console locally by running `yarn dev` in the console folder
+6. Start up the console locally by running `yarn` then `yarn dev` in the `console` folder
+7. Create a stream in the example project folder to test it out by running the `wrapTokens` and `createFlow` scripts and specifying `--network localhost` like this: `npx hardhat run scripts/wrapTokens.js --network localhost` and `npx hardhat run scripts/createFlow.js --network localhost`

 You’re up and running!
 Now you can use the console locally with your other work!